hzqd/amethyst-learn-diary/README.md

 ## How to run

-To run the game, use
+To run the game on Windows and Linux, use

 ```
 cargo run --features "vulkan"
 ```

-on Windows and Linux, and
+and on macOS

 ```
 cargo run --features "metal"
 ```

-on macOS.

 For building without any graphics backend, you can use